Causes of rain. Why is it raining? Why is it raining

 Causes of rain

-• warm moist air rises.
+• Warm moist air rises.
 The warmer the air, the more moisture it holds;

 • there must be enough moisture in the water vapor to then become rain;

 • the presence of mountains and hills.
-At the top of the mountain, the temperature drops, and the moisture turns into clouds, which then rain.
+At the top of the mountain, the temperature drops and the moisture turns into clouds, which then rain.

-Helpful2 2 Not very good
+Helpful2 2 Not very helpful

 Friends, you often ask, so we remind you! 😉